Abjad/abjad/abjad/docs/source/examples/ferneyhough/index.rst

 .. image:: images/index-3.png

-A `tie chain` is a selection of notes or chords connected by ties.
+A `logical tie` is a selection of notes or chords connected by ties.
 It lets us talk about a notated rhythm of ``5/16``, for example, which can not be expressed with only a single leaf.

-Note how we can divide a tuplet whose outer proportions are ``3/5``, where the second `tie chain` requires two notes to express the ``5/16`` duration:
+Note how we can divide a tuplet whose outer proportions are ``3/5``, where the second `logical tie` requires two notes to express the ``5/16`` duration:

 ::